tincho/customsearch/README.md

 $ npm install
 ```

-~~Will automatically run ./configure/cli, which asks for connection data, database name, table, fields to search and fields to return.~~ (not yet!)
+Will automatically run ./configure/cli, which asks for connection data, database name, table, fields to search and fields to return

 # Use